 In this article, we provide an overview of leukemia, causes, treatment, type, and symptoms.

-Healthy blood cells die, and new cells replace them.
-These develop in the bone marrow.
+Usually, healthy blood cells die after a while, and new cells develop in the bone marrow and replace them.

 Eventually, the cancerous cells outnumber healthy cells in the blood.